kenji123/as3captionslib/README.md

 ### SubRipper/SubRip

  - Specific positioning in not yet supported.
 (X1:left X2:right Y1:top Y2:bottom)
- - The html <font\> tag with the 'color' attribute is not yet supported.
+ - The HTML <font\> tag with the 'color' attribute is not yet supported.

 ### CrunchyRoll